What Happens After Addiction Treatment?

 Each week 15 alumni chapters of Recovery Centers of America from states up and down the East Coast and Mid-Atlantic regions offer weekday and weekend sober events and activities.
 These events are designed so that former RCA patients can help others, keep involved, and keep connected to others in meaningful recovery.

 Recovery Centers of America (1-800-Recovery) has inpatient facilities in South Amboy and Mays Landing, NJ; Devon, PA, Danvers and Westminster, MA; and Earleville and Waldorf, MD.
-A full continuum of outpatient facilities are also featured at most facilities and in Vorhees, NJ and MAT facilities are located in Trenton and Somerdale, NJ and in Delaware County, PA.
+A full continuum of outpatient facilities are also featured at most facilities.